We all know not to “look a gift horse in the mouth.”

 If you want a program that’s both fun and effective, you’ll be interested in FluentU:

 FluentU combines all of these elements into one fun platform.
-The program takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 A selection of powerful tools for learners makes learning fun and effective.

 Interactive subtitles and video-enhanced flashcards ensure that you learn new vocabulary in context and review it regularly.
 Adaptive quizzes use fill-in-the-blank style activities to reinforce your learning, then track your progress to provide you with questions that are actually relevant and useful.